Eryk-Siulczynski/sql-marketing-funnel-analysis/README.md

 _Where in the marketing funnel do most users drop off?_

 ## Project Overview
-This project analyzes the customer journey in an online eyewear store using SQL.
+This project analyzes customer progression through the marketing funnel of an online eyewear store using SQL.

 ## Dataset